zommiommy/curses_wm/README.md

 a windows and tabs manager based on curses inspired by the design of gotop https://github.com/cjbassi/gotop It's fully resizable and you can set max and min dimension for each window.

+Once the code will be enough tested and mature I'll make it a pip package.

 ![](https://github.com/zommiommy/curses_wm/blob/master/screen.png?raw=true)

 Example of the code that generate the image above: